ACCESS-NRI/access-hive.org.au/docs/model_components/ocean.md

 ### MOM5 {{ supported }}
 [**Source Code**][mom5-github]

-The current version of MOM used within ACCESS is MOM5.
+MOM5 is open source and is the current version of MOM used within ACCESS is MOM5.

 ### MOM6 {{ recommended }}